saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 In this task, you refresh the Leaderboard report in the WideWorldImporters web app and observe the result.

-1. Return to the gamer information website you opened previously, and refresh the **Leaderboard** page.
+1. Return to the gamer information website you opened previously and refresh the **Leaderboard** page.
 The page should now look similar to the following:

    ![READ_ONLY is highlighted on the Reports page.](media/gamer-leaderboard-read-only.png "Gamer Leaderboard Web App")